Installation

 Introduction

-Here are the steps to follow to install the software locally on your machine.
-The examples are realized on a linux system.
+This page describes the steps to follow to install the software locally on your machine.
+The examples provided works on a Linux system.

-ANIS is composed of a monorepo projects that contains server, client, services and tasks and we will see how to install the stack.
+The source code of ANIS is a monorepo projects that contains a server, a client, some services and some tasks.
+The following sections details the steps to install the previous stack.

 The ANIS source code is available on a public gitlab repository.
-Here we will retrieve the ANIS project by cloning the official git project.
+You can retrieve the ANIS project by cloning the official git project.

 $ git clone git@gitlab.lam.fr:anis/anis.git